7 common seizure triggers to be aware of

 A man experiencing some common seizure triggers

 When you think back to your last few seizures, do you notice any patterns in how you felt or what you were doing before they happened?
-If so, these could be your seizure triggers.
+These patterns may potentially be seizure triggers.

-‘Triggers’ are anything which makes it more likely that a person with epilepsy will have a seizure.
-They can be internal things such as feeling stressed, or external things like flashing lights.
+‘Triggers’ are things which may make it more likely that a person with epilepsy will have a seizure.
+They may be internal things such as feeling stressed, or external things like flashing lights.
 As you get to know your epilepsy better, you might start to notice what triggers seizures for you.
-9 in 10 people with epilepsy say they are aware of at least one seizure trigger affecting them.
+Nine in ten people with epilepsy say they are aware of at least one seizure trigger that affects them.

-By being aware of what triggers seizures for you, it might be possible to reduce your chances of having one.
-It can be very helpful to track when you think you have had a seizure and any possible triggers to learn more about them - you can do this with the Epsy App.
+By being aware of what triggers seizures for you, it might be possible to avoid them.
+You may find it helpful to track possible triggers - you can do this with the Epsy app.

-1. Missed medication: Missing doses of your seizure medication may increase your risk of having a seizure.
-Forgetting to take your meds is a leading cause of breakthrough seizures, so it’s important to take your anti-epilepsy drugs as your doctor prescribed.
+1. Missed medication: Missing doses of seizure medication may increase people’s risk of having a seizure.
+Forgetting to take anti-seizure medication is known to be a leading cause of breakthrough seizures.

-1. Stress: Stress affects the chemicals and electrical activity happening in our brains - and many people with epilepsy associate feeling stressed with seizures.
-In fact, it’s seen as the second most common seizure trigger.
-Seizures triggered by anxiety and stress may be controlled by avoiding or limiting stressful situations.
-It might also be helpful to use mindfulness techniques to help calm yourself down.
+1. Stress: Stress affects the chemicals and electrical activity happening in people’s brains - and many people with epilepsy associate feeling stressed with seizures.
+In one study with 225 people, emotional stress was the second most common seizure trigger, with 64% of people saying this was a trigger for them.
+If you experience seizures triggered by anxiety and stress, speak with your medical team about ways to manage this stress.

 1. Alcohol: Knowing what triggers seizures in adults is important for doctors.
 For some people, alcohol can be a factor.
-It is not usually the alcohol itself that causes the seizures - but the way it affects your sleep.
-If you’re thinking of drinking alcohol, speak with your doctor about how to do so safely.
+If you’re thinking of drinking alcohol, speak with your doctor about the risks involved.

-1. Menstruation: Around half of women with epilepsy who menstruate have more seizures around the time they are having their periods.
-This is known as catamenial epilepsy
+1. Menstruation: Many women with epilepsy who menstruate have more seizures around the time they are having their periods (evidence suggests it affects about four women in ten).
+This is known as catamenial epilepsy.

 User story: Read Nessa’s experiences with catamenial epilepsy

 1. Flashing or flickering lights: Some people with epilepsy have seizures that are triggered by strobe lights.
-Known as ‘photosensitive epilepsy’ it is actually relatively uncommon (only about 3 - 5% of people with epilepsy have it).
+This is known as ‘photosensitive epilepsy’ - about 5% of people with epilepsy are believed to have it.

 Use a diary to track seizure triggers